 When I first tasted Ppopgi I was extremely surprised by the flavor.
 The candy is sweet with a bitter taste.
 In some ways the ppopgi is reminiscent of burnt marshmallows or s’mores.
 At first I was taken aback.
 It is not a favor usually enjoyed here in the United States.
 But once the flavor settled on my tongue, I could not get enough of these sweet treats!

 My beau’s mother gave me my Ppopgi set.
 He used this set to make ppopgi with his mother when he was young.
 His mother taught him, and he taught me.
 Now I am teaching you!
 I hope you have fun making this yummy treat!
-You can use a normal household ladle, or simply buy a pre-made set on Amazon (with poor reviews).
+You can use a normal household ladle, or simply buy a pre-made set on Amazon.
 You can also find ppopgi sets with decent quality on G-market, a Korean version of Amazon that ships to the United States.

 If you want to learn more about Korean food and culture, you should check out our recent post about Chuseok(추석), which is Korean Thanksgiving.
 Stay warm everyone!
 And Happy New Year!